mockillo/sofa/documentation/README.md

 A small point my supervisor wanted me to add in the original project description was milestones, and she wanted me to add this specifically so that I would learn that milestone estimates are in most cases wrong.
 And she was very very correct.

-I believe I overshot my milestones by atleast 2-3 weeks.
+I believe I overshot my milestones by atleast 2-3 weeks, due to grossly underestimating the time required to perform the different tasks.

 ## Conclusion